-Take a look at the list below and cross check it with your conception of what a principal does in an elementary school today.
+Take a look at the list below and cross check it with your conception of what a principal does in a school today.
 The Modern Principals you know likely do this and much more!

 1. CEO: We set the vision for our school community and staff.
 We motivate, inspire and innovate with the resources we have--we plan learning opportunities for adults and measure the success of our efforts with constant data.